linkml/linkml-owl/README.md

 # linkml-owl

-This is an ALPHA version of a tool for translating LinkML instance data to OWL (TBoxes and ABoxes)
+This is an ALPHA version of a tool for translating LinkML instance data to OWL Ontologies (TBoxes and ABoxes)

 [LinkML](https://linkml/io/linkml) is a general purpose data modeling language for authoring schemas to structure data.
 The perspective of